mythmon/crimsontwins/README.md

 -------------

 You'll need to configure things.
 Copy `config.json-dist` to `config.json`, and edit it appropriately.
-Things you will probably want to change are:

-- `irc`
-    - `server` - The IRC server to connect to.
-    - `nick` - The name the bot should use.
-    - `channels` - An array of channels to join.
+The options you can set in this file are:

 - `resetUrls` - An array of urls for the default rotation.
+- `resetTime` - The time it takes to automatically cycle a screen.
+- `screens` - An array of screens to automatically create.
+- `web`
+  - `host` - The host to bind to.
+  - `port` - The port to bind to.

 > Warning!
 This file may be overwritten at run time.
-Things that can change are
+Things that can
-> currently limited to the resetUrls, which are editable from the web
+> change are currently limited to the resetUrls and screens, which are
-> interface.
-If this is a problem, be sure to make a backup of the config file.
+> editable from the web interface.

 Run
 ===